Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

 		```
     11. Run Tor browser.
 First time run it with a command argument to register the desktop app
         ```sh
-		./start-tor-browser<press Tab> –register-app
+		./start-tor-browser<press Tab> --register-app
 		```
-	12. You can now launch Tor browser using the Super + \<typing> method
+	12. You can now launch Tor browser using the `Super + <typing>` method
 	13. Add Tor browser to favorites

 When you are doing anything bitcoin-related the most interaction is going to be with your bitcoin wallet software.
 This is the brain coordinating your efforts to manage and monitor your funds.
 One of the most popular wallets today is Sparrow wallet.
 It allows for ease of use while implementing advanced features.
 Learning bitcoin starts with Sparrow wallet in my opinion.
 So let’s start to use it!

+---

 ## OBJECTIVE: Start using Sparrow wallet
 1. Open Firefox browser and navigate to the [Sparrow wallet website](https://sparrowwallet.com/)(clearnet link)